-18 pitch decks that helped media and tech startups nab millions in funding to disrupt entertainment
+Read the pitch decks from 20 media and tech startups that helped them raise millions to disrupt entertainment

 Startups are attracting millions in investments to change how content is made, distributed, and more.

-Here are 18 pitch decks that startups used to fundraise for Seed and Series A rounds and beyond.
+Here are 20 pitch decks that startups used to fundraise for pre-seed and Series A rounds and beyond.

 Technology is upending all facets of media and entertainment.
 New startups are raising capital to jump on audiences' shift to streaming, change hidebound production practices, and more.